-Quest Outreach Society exists to disrupt the cycle of poverty through access to healthy and affordable food that is sourced sustainably.
+Quest Outreach Society exists to disrupt cycles of food insecurity through access to healthy and affordable food.

-By bridging the gap between food banks and traditional grocery stores, Quest provides a grocery experience based on principles of dignity, access, and sustainability.
+By bridging the gap between food banks and grocery stores, Quest provides a shopping experience for those in need based on principles of dignity, access and sustainability.

 Quest has been operating since 1990, originally functioning as a soup kitchen to feed food-insecure individuals in Vancouver’s Downtown East Side.
 In 1992, the program known as “The Quest” became incorporated as “Quest Outreach Society”.
 In 1995, Quest was serving breakfast, lunch and dinner to its clients six days a week, as well as operating children’s programs at six Vancouver Neighbourhood Houses, facilitating a daily outreach to street youth, running food drives, operating six other food depots in the Vancouver area, and providing deliveries of bulk food to 17 Lower Mainland Social Service Agencies.
 By 2004, thousands of people every month were being aided by Quest.